huangjp28/huangjp28.github.io/_teaching/01_econometrics.md

 * Q3: Discuss your results (such as economic and statistical interpretation of coefficients, multicollinearity, goodness of fit, etc.).

 Write a report with MS-Word and submit it by email before 2018-11-20 19:00.

+**Assignment 3**: Using econometrics in research

+Suppose you want to investigate the effect of export on the economic development of a country using econometric methods.
+You may need to think the following questions:

+1. What variables are you going to use as independent and dependent variables?
+2. Which kind of data as well as regression models you are going to use?
+3. Which kind of estimation biases you need to consider?
+How can you get rid of them?

+Answer the above questions (either in Chinese or in English) within one page.
+Submit your report in a PDF file by email before 2018-12-11 19:00.

 ---
 #### Reading Report and Journal List